 Waterproofing a chimney is crucial because it prevents long-term damage to both the flue and surrounding parts of the home’s structure.
 Your team can easily apply a solution on the surface of masonry chimneys to catch water vapor.
 Adding chimney water repellent also eliminates the need for several future chimney repairs.

 16. Chimney Sweep Software

 Chimney sweep software can help manage your entire business.
-From scheduling to billing, WorkWave’s chimney sweep software is an all-in-one solutions for any chimney sweep business.
+From scheduling to billing, WorkWave’s chimney sweep software is an all-in-one solution for any chimney sweep business.

-Cleaning a chimney is not an easy nor a clean job.
-However, with the right tools, your team can provide an excellent service for your customers.
+Cleaning a chimney is not an easy or clean job.
+However, with the right tools, your team can provide excellent service for your customers.
 Make sure to find the right chimney sweep equipment based on what kind of projects you tackle the most.
 If you work on a mixture of different chimney types, make sure you’re prepared to handle the right materials.

-Remember, many of these tools might be expensive upfront, but they will help you grow your business in the long-run.
-We hope this guide was helpful, and you now have a better idea of what kind of gear you’ll need to run a successful chimney sweep business.
+Remember, many of these tools might be expensive upfront, but they will help you grow your business in the long run.
+We hope this guide was helpful, and that you now have a better idea of what kind of gear you’ll need to run a successful chimney sweep business.